Phil Mitchell: 2005–present

 Phil prepares for his son Ben's marriage to Callum.
-However, Callum reveals to Ben that he had been collecting evidence on Phil for the police to send Phil down, as a way to keep Ben out of prison for a heist carried out by the Mitchell's in 2020.
+However, Callum reveals to Ben that he had been collecting evidence on Phil for the police to send Phil down, as a way to keep Ben out of prison for a heist carried out by the Mitchells in 2020.
 Phil later finds this out and wants revenge on Callum.
 After being unsure Ben and Callum eventually marry without Phil present, however, Phil later confronts Callum on the square after the wedding about his involvement with the police's plan to take down Phil.
 After arguing for a while, Kat tries to talk Phil round, until suddenly Whitney Dean (Shona McGarty) attempts to run over Ben as she falsely believes he is responsible for the death of her fiancé Kush Kazemi (Davood Ghadami).
 Whitney instead accidentally runs over Kat and drives off, after this Phil stays in hospital with Kat until she recovers.
 When she does, she and Phil make their relationship public, however Phil is now not talking to Ben and Callum.
 Phil and Kat later buy the launderette and convert the back of it into a taxi rank, as a legacy for both their children.
 They name the business Kat's Cabs.

 In 2022 following over a year of dating Kat and Phil are due to become married.
 However, Phil is sent to prison after a case by DI Keeble, (who has a vendetta against the Mitchells after Eric Mitchell, Phil's father had killed her father) provided grounds for imprisonment after Phil's former associate Aidan Maguire supplied evidence against Phil.
 Keeble offers Phil a deal to be released from prison if he becomes a police informant.
 Phil initially rejects the deal, but eventually agrees to it, faking his death in the prison and being released.
 Phil then begins working with Keanu Taylor to collect evidence against Keeble to blackmail her into allow Phil to stop being an informant.
 In January 2023, Phil and Keanu's plan has failed and Keeble begins to take drastic action, kidnapping Phil's fiancé Kat and her son Tommy Moon.
 Phil and Keanu are able to track down where Keeble is keeping the hostages at gunpoint, in a struggle Kat shoots Keeble with Keeble's gun.
 Phil then reasons with Keeble, stating he will get her to hospital to save her life if she agrees to drop the vendetta against the Mitchell's, Keeble eventually agrees to this deal and retires from the police force and Phil is a free man.